 Extremity cancers appear as firm, indiscrete masses anywhere on the arms or legs.
-Metastases occur frequently, especially in the lungs, bone marrow, and lymph nodes, and usually do not cause symptoms.
+Regional lymph node spread occurs frequently, and metastases in the lungs, bone marrow, and lymph nodes can occur and usually do not cause symptoms.

 Prognosis is based on

-Combinations of these prognostic factors place children at low, intermediate, or high risk.
+Combinations of these prognostic factors place children in a low-risk, intermediate-risk, or high-risk category.
+A complex risk stratification system exists (see the National Cancer Institute's stage information for childhood rhabdomyosarcoma).
 Treatment intensifies with each risk category, and overall survival ranges from > 90% in children with low-risk disease to < 50% in children with high-risk disease.

-Children in all risk categories are treated with chemotherapy; the most commonly used drugs are vincristine, actinomycin D, cyclophosphamide, doxorubicin, ifosfamide, and etoposide.
-Topotecan and irinotecan are newer drugs that have activity against this cancer; they are being investigated in some frontline treatment regimens.
+Children in all risk categories are treated with chemotherapy; the most commonly used drugs are vincristine, actinomycin D (dactinomycin), cyclophosphamide, doxorubicin, ifosfamide, and etoposide.
+Topotecan and irinotecan are newer drugs that have activity against this cancer.

-Radiation therapy is generally reserved for children with residual cancer after surgery and for children with intermediate-risk or high-risk disease.
+Radiation therapy is generally reserved for children with residual bulk disease or microscopic residual tumor after surgery and for children with intermediate-risk or high-risk disease.